ibexa/documentation-developer/docs/api/graphql/graphql.md

 GraphQL schema cannot be generated for names that do not follow the [GraphQL specification](http://spec.graphql.org/June2018/#sec-Names), for example names that start with a digit.

-This concerns image variations, content types, content type groups, product types, and Field definition identifiers.
+This concerns image variations, content types, content type groups, product types, and field definition identifiers.

 It's recommended to rename the relevant identifiers.
 Failure to generate schema is registered in logs.
 To find identifiers that aren't included in the schema, look for "Skipped schema generation" log messages, for example: